slaveOftime/Fun.Blazor/Fun.Blazor.Docs.Wasm/Pages/CliUsage/CliUsageDemo.md

 ﻿```
-dotnet tool install -g Fun.Blazor.Cli
+dotnet tool install -g Fun.Blazor.Cli dotnet add package Fun.Blazor.Feliz --version 1.1.2
 ```

 Steps:

-1. Add any third party blazor components like AntDesign to your application and build in debug mode to pull the nuget packages
+1. Add any third party blazor components like AntDesign to your application and build in debug mode or restore it to pull the nuget packages

     `FunBlazor`

-        Add this empty attribute to below you will get the default generating settings
+        Add this empty attribute to below line in your project file you will get the default generating settings
-        Will generate code in namespace of the package name (AntDesign), with computation style
+        Will generate code in namespace of the package name (AntDesign), with computation expression style

    ```
     <PackageReference FunBlazor="" Include="AntDesign" Version="0.8.2" />